BREEAM Version 7 Changes 2026: A Guide for Developers, Investors & Asset Managers | HollenPlus

 Third-Party Verification: Using independent experts to verify energy performance models, closing the "performance gap" between design and reality.

-Why the "Outstanding" Rating is Tougher
+Why the Outstanding Rating is Tougher

 If you are aiming for BREEAM Outstanding in 2026, the requirements are absolute.
 There is a total prohibition on on-site fossil fuel combustion.
-This means no gas boilers, no exceptions.
-The focus has shifted entirely to heat pumps, deep-bore geothermal, and massive on-site renewable generation.
+This means no gas boilers, with no exceptions.
+The focus has shifted entirely to heat pumps, deep-bore geothermal, and on-site renewable generation.
 Furthermore, you must now track the embodied carbon of MEP (Mechanical, Electrical, and Plumbing) systems, an area that was largely ignored in previous versions but often accounts for 15% to 25% of a building's total carbon footprint.

 Summary for the 2026 Market

-BREEAM Version 7 is more demanding, but it produces a more valuable building.
 By forcing the industry to look at the "Whole Life" of a project, it ensures that the buildings we design today are still relevant, tradable, and efficient in twenty years' time.

-HollenPlus specialises in navigating these new V7 complexities.
 We focus on finding the most cost-effective route to your target rating, ensuring your project meets the highest standards of sustainability without compromising commercial viability.